arbyste/jp-mining-note/docs/docs/setupother.md

 # JMdict
 If you are planning on using the JMdict dictionary, the ones provided from most sources
-(TMW's google drive, Matt's video on Yomichan, and Yomichan's main github page) are all somewhat outdated, which usually means less accurate definitions and less coverage.
+(TMW's google drive, Matt's video on Yomichan, and Yomitan's main github page) are all somewhat outdated, which usually means less accurate definitions and less coverage.

 To get the most recent version of JMdict,